Create a Role Hierarchy

 Role Hierarchy for the Recruiting App

-Let's take a look at a branch of the role hierarchy for a fictional company that’s using our example Recruiting app.
-Remember, with the org-wide defaults we defined, hiring managers are allowed to view (but not create or update) all position, job posting, and employment website records, and to view and update other recruiting records they own.
-That doesn't make our app all that useful.
-However, once our role hierarchy is in place, our users can get to the data they need, and our app is off and running.
+Let’s take a look at a branch of the role hierarchy for the example Recruiting app.
+Remember, with the org-wide defaults you defined, hiring managers are allowed to view (but not create or update) all position, job posting, and employment website records, and to view and update other recruiting records they own.
+That doesn’t make your app all that useful.
+However, you plan to set up your Human Resources roles so that users get access to the data they need.

 This role hierarchy automatically grants these kinds of record-level permissions: